Agenda

 Report-back from breakout groups

-10:20 Moving forward and wrap up
+10:20 - Moving forward and wrap up

 Participants are invited to share one personal or collective action they will take against disinformation.

-ORGANIZERS: Nausicaa and World Ocean Network
+ORGANIZERS: Nausicaa, World Ocean Network

 November 12, 2025 11:00